Ethel, West Virginia: History

 In the 1890s, land speculators James L. Caldwell, a banker from Huntington, C.W.
 Campbell, an attorney from Huntington, and John Q. Dickinson, a banker from Charleston, acquired many acres of land on Dingess Run and Rum Creek.
 The trio procured some of Logan County's finest coal lands with six accessible seams of coal: the Lewis-Stockton or Five Block, the Chilton, the Winifrede, the Coalburg, the Cedar Grove or Island Creek, and the Number 2 Gas or Eagle Seam.
-They formed the Dingess-Rum Coal Company in June of 1903 to administer their lands, which totaled over 26,000 acres.
+They formed the Dingess-Rum Coal Company in June 1903 to administer their lands, which totaled over 26,000 acres.
 They surveyed a railroad bed up Dingess Run and laid the cross-ties, leaving only the rails to be laid by the C&O Railroad, which occurred by late 1906.
 From there, the railroad extended up Right Fork and Left Fork (Ethel Hollow).
 At the juncture of the two forks, the company town of Ethel, named for the daughter or wife of an early coal operator, was established around 1907.